akshaygogate1995/Kubernetes_CKA/Scheduling.md

 # Manual Scheduling

 What you do when you do not have scheduler in cluster?
--> You probably dont want to rely on built-in scheduler, and instead scheduler the pod yourself.
+-> You probably dont want to rely on built-in scheduler, and instead schedule the pod yourself.

 How scheduler works in the backend?
 -> Every pod has a field called nodeName, which is by default not set.
 We dont typically specify this field, when we create the pod manifest file, infact kubernetes adds it automatically.